-Diane Comer is a graduate of the University of Iowa Writers Workshop and has been publishing creative non-fiction for over 20 years.
-Her work been honoured in the series The Best American Essays and with a fellowship from the National Endowment for the Arts.
-She completed her doctorate on migration and the personal essay at the University of Canterbury in 2014.
-Before moving to Wellington, she taught a range of writing workshops at universities in Sweden and the United States of America, as well as community education courses in Christchurch.
+Diane Comer is a graduate of the University of Iowa Writers’ Workshop and has been publishing creative non-fiction for over 20 years.
+Her book The Braided River: Migration and the Personal Essay was published in 2019 by Otago University Press.
+She lectures at Victoria University and has taught creative writing workshops at universities in Sweden and the United States of America, as well as community education courses in Christchurch.

 “Encouragement to write and feedback from teacher was excellent”, Writing the Personal Essay participant (2018)